xmkevinchen/CKMessagesKit/README.md

 ## TODO
-1. Re-design the CKMessageDataViewCell to make more following the SOLID principle
+1. More build-in message types support
+    * Image
+    * Video
+    * Location
+2. Submit CKMessagesKit to CocoaPods
+3. Async message content presenting mechanism.
-2. Adopt `CKViewLayout` protocol to layout message cell
+4. Try to use `CKViewLayout` protocol to layout message cell, instead of using massive AutoLayout constraint.
-3. Add more built-in message type cell
-4. Solve async content loading problem, especially when presenting multiple styles of collection data in the messages
-5. Submit CKMessagesKit to Cocoapods when Swift 3 is supported officially

 ## Why recreate the wheel
 First of all, CKMessagesKit is strongly inspired by [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) and [LayerKit](https://layer.com/).

-There're some reasons I created CKMessagesKit
+However, there're some reasons pushing me to create CKMessagesKit by myself

 * Pure Swift implementation, written in Swift 3.0
-* Easy to support nested collection UI presentation, like using `UICollectionView`, `UITableView` in `UICollectionViewCell` to show such **Data Card** UI design
+* Nested collection UI presentation support, like using `UICollectionView`, `UITableView` in `UICollectionViewCell` to show such **Data Card** UI design
-* JSQMessagesViewController has some design strongly against the SOLID principles and MVC design pattern, misusing the Model and View
+* JSQMessagesViewController has some design strongly against the SOLID principles and MVC design pattern, misusing the Model and View, such as
+    * Message model has `UIView` property
+    * Input toolbar has quite a few assumption which loses the simplicity to customize.
+Because of the pre-assembly of *Send* button, delegate propagation up and function override are introduced.

 * LayerKit heavily integrated with its Layer service